 The rockets are full of high-tech measuring instruments to study the mysteries of the atmosphere.

 This animation shows the trajectories of several of the Grand Challenge missions.

 But without gas, food, and water, there could be no project

-It is a logistical mission, where AGA supplies several hundred gas bottles to both Andøya and to Svalbard, which are transported by research vessels from Tromsø.
+It is a logistical mission, where Linde supplies several hundred gas bottles to both Andøya and to Svalbard, which are transported by research vessels from Tromsø.
 Among the gases supplied are liquid nitrogen for cooling and purification of rocket instruments, so-called purging, which removes any other atmosphere so that no pollution gets into the atmosphere which could give incorrect measurements, as well as to avoid water ingress and moisture.
 Nitrogen is also used when the space module is connection to the space station.
 In addition, hydrogen and the noble gases are supplied with helium and argon.
 Argon has a higher purity and is used in advanced applications on rockets.
 Hydrogen is used in weather balloons on Andøya, where they have a hydrogen handling facility.
 Helium is used at Ny Ålesund.

-“We are very pleased with AGA because they always deliver what they are supposed to, and they have a large and competent engineering department that helps to fulfil the special technical needs we have,” says Benny Lysfjord, head of the operation department at Andøya Space Center.
+“We are very pleased with Linde because they always deliver what they are supposed to, and they have a large and competent engineering department that helps to fulfil the special technical needs we have,” says Benny Lysfjord, head of the operation department at Andøya Space Center.